2024–25 FIS Ski Jumping Alpen Cup

 The 2024–25 FIS Ski Jumping Alpen Cup, organized by the International Ski Federation (FIS), is the 35th FIS Ski Jumping Alpen Cup for men, and 17th season for women as the fourth level of international ski jumping competitions for men, and third level for women.

 The season started on 9 September 2024 in Pöhla, Germany for women and on 14 September 2024 in Hinterzarten, Germany for men and it will conclude on 8 March 2024 in Oberhof, Germany.

-Jannik Faißt from Germany and Tina Erzar from Slovenia are the defending champion from the previous season in respectively men and woman classification.
+Jannik Faißt from Germany and Tina Erzar from Slovenia are the defending champions from the previous season in respectively men and woman classification.